 Anyone who thinks that a quick sip of alcohol will take away the chill should think again.
 The American Heart Association says having a sip of whisky or other liquor before going to shovel snow could be more dangerous since the alcohol can cause a person "to underestimate the extra strain their body is under in the cold."

-Mandac also points out that alcohol, along with some other medications, affect how the body regulates temperature.
+Alcohol, along with some other medications, affect how the body regulates temperature, Mandac pointed out.
 As a result, it might make a person more susceptible to the cold weather.

 "We really start seeing problems," with hypothermic patients, Mandac said.
 "They’re not thinking right.
 They might be in a coma.
 It really involves a lot of rewarming process to save them."

-He said while some patients may have been stranded in the outdoors, others patients have become hypothermic even while in their homes.
+While some patients may have been stranded in the outdoors, others patients have become hypothermic even while in their homes, he said.

 "Older people, who either because it's not warm enough for them at home or they have medications they take and can’t tell what the temperature is, they can become hypothermic even inside the house," Mandac said.

 As people age, it's harder for their bodies to regulate temperature, he noted.
-If the power goes out or the heat doesn't come on, it can have dangerous consequences for elderly residents.
+If the power goes out or the heat doesn't come on, it can have dangerous consequences for elderly people.